FanZhouVictor/Hand-sizing_NexGenPPT_ISU/Work records.md

    - https://www.youtube.com/watch?v=OMJRcjnMMok&t=186s
 ## Wednesday
 1. Meet and discuss the way to annotate the pictures.
 Define the sequence of the key points.
-2. Annotate 90 palm pictures, 30 pictures per person, with key points in sequence.
+2. Annotate some number of pictures.
+(Number to be determined)

 ## Thursday.
-1. Understand the model setting.
+1. Understand how to train the model based on the Github Repo.
-2. training the model and check if the results are good.
+2. Try to train the model and check if the results are good.

 ## Friday.
 1. If the model performs well, annotate all palm images and train the model based on the whole dataset.